ayannair/albumace/README.md

 4. Explore detailed topics discussed in the lyrics by clicking on individual songs.

-## Go deeper than the light to decent 7
+Go deeper than a light to decent 7